QuillVot/hexo-multiple-language-generate/README_EN.md

 hexo-multiple-language:
   # ===== Default Language Configuration =====
   default-language:
-    # Generation directory for Hexo default language
+    # Generation directory for the Hexo default language; keep it consistent with public_dir in config.zh.yml
     "generate-dir": "public"

-    # List of configuration files for default language
+    # List of complete configuration files for the default language
-    # Supports multiple configuration files, loaded and merged in order
+    # The plugin copies them to _config*.yml in the build directory; it does not merge them with the original config files
     "config-file-name": [
       "config.zh",           # Hexo main configuration file
       "config.butterfly.zh"  # Butterfly theme configuration file